TR-8

 CMP r1, r2

-Perform a SUB of r1 minus r2, without storing the result and only updating the flags.
+Perform a SUB of r1 minus r2, without storing the result and only updating the

 Affected flags: ZF, CF, OF, SF